jiskattema/vim-vorg-md/README.md

 ------
 The vorg format is designed to be easy on the eyes and readable in any text editor.
+It works for any text based file formats, but using Markdown is recommended.

 ```
 - Today